Join the search for

 Thanks to recent breakthroughs, the technology now exists to capture a direct image of an Earth-like planet outside our Solar System.
 That's what we aim to do.

 Project Blue is a new science initiative to capture the first photograph of a potential Earth-like planet orbiting another Sun-like star.
-The mission aims to launch a lightweight space telescope to directly image exoplanets around Earth’s nearest star system, Alpha Centauri A and B. With a budget the fraction of the cost of a mid-size astrophysics mission, and a planned launch by the end of the decade, this venture represents an ambitious leap forward in low-cost, high-impact space exploration.
+The mission aims to launch a lightweight space telescope to directly image exoplanets around Earth’s nearest star system, Alpha Centauri.
+With a budget the fraction of the cost of a mid-size astrophysics mission, and a planned launch by the end of the decade, this venture represents an ambitious leap forward in low-cost, high-impact space exploration.
 Through active collaboration between research institutions, universities, private industry and citizens, Project Blue seeks to make space exploration a participatory, collective endeavor and inspire millions worldwide to engage in scientific inquiry.

 Project Blue is led by a consortium of leading space, science, and research institutions dedicated to accelerating the search for potentially habitable worlds in our galaxy.
 The consortium was founded by BoldlyGo Institute, Mission Centaur, the SETI Institute, and the University of Massachusetts Lowell and will be steered by a Science & Technology Advisory Committee (STAC) composed of experts immersed in the excitement and challenge of taking a picture of an Earth-like planet in another star system.

 November 6th // We ended a 60 day campaign on IndieGoGo on a real high note, with lots of donations coming in from all around the world.
 With over 500 backers, we’ve raised more than $150,000, enough to kick off our mission design effort.
 Thank you from the heart for your support!